-On January 27, Bell Let’s Talk Day, I was meeting with my CMHA support worker discussing my upcoming move and the various stresses I’m trying to cope with.
+On January 27, I was meeting with my CMHA support worker discussing my upcoming move and the various stresses I’m trying to cope with.
 We talked about the mechanics of the move, stresses in my current residence, and the elephant in my world – the last time I lived on my own, I tried to kill myself.

 Yes, that lingering “but”.

 I write for me.
 I write about my research and my growth and my uncertainty.
-I write reminders to myself about the Black, about its cloying presence, about its hanging on the periphery of my mind, about its lies and I tell myself I am not those lies.
-I tell myself that I must be diligent in maintaining the work of recovery because that is what keeps the Black on the periphery.
-I tell myself of my successes because I know that the Black will say there have been none.
+I write reminders to myself about The Black, about its cloying presence, about its hanging on the periphery of my mind, about its lies and I tell myself I’m not those lies.
+I tell myself that I must be vigilant in maintaining the work of recovery because that’s what keeps The Black on the periphery.
+I tell myself of my successes because I know that the Black will say there’ve been none.
 I write to remind me of where I once was, where I am now, and where I want to go.

 I write for my son.
-I write to give him the comfort of knowing that his dad is still fighting.
+I write to give him the comfort of knowing that his dad’s still fighting.
 I write to show him the light that has entered my world.
 I write to remind him that I feel and laugh and cry and live.
-I write to let him see that the Black has not come back.
+I write to let him see that The Black has not come back.
 I write to ease his fear that I will fall into that Black hole again.